ovh/ai-training-examples/apps/streamlit/whisper/README.md

 >>
 >> *`GRA` alias and `whisper-model` will be used in this tutorial.*
 >>
->> For your information, the previous command is applicable to both Swift and S3 buckets.
-However, it's important to note that for S3 usage, a proper configuration is necessary.
-If S3 is not configured yet and you wish to use it, please read the [S3 compliance guide](/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance).
+>> For your information, the previous command is applicable to both Swift and S3* compatible Object Storage buckets.
+However, it's important to note that for S3 compatible usage, a proper configuration is necessary.
+If S3 compatible is not configured yet and you wish to use it, please read the [S3 compatible compliance guide](/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance).

 #### Download whisper in the created bucket